Open Future New Zealand

 The Limits to Growth

-I was first introduced to the concept of limits to growth in 1972 when the book "The Limits to Growth" modeling the consequences of a rapidly growing world population and finite resource supplies, commissioned by the Club of Rome, was published.
+I was first introduced to the concept of limits to growth in 1972 when the book WWW Link "The Limits to Growth" modeling the consequences of a rapidly growing world population and finite resource supplies, commissioned by the Club of Rome, was published.
 The book's central premise: that growth cannot proceed indefinitely against a finite resource base, was seriously challenged by economic theory.
 In the 37 years since then it's been clear that while the timing of the original predictions was off target, but the general idea was more correct than most economists care to admit.
 Wikipedia reports: "In 2008 Graham Turner at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia published a paper called "A Comparison of `The Limits to Growth` with Thirty Years of Reality" It examined the past thirty years of reality with the predictions made in 1972 and found that changes in industrial production, food production and pollution are all in line with the book's predictions of economic collapse in the 21st century"

 How to Impose Limits - A partly market method